Efficiently Enumerating Minimal Triangulations: Enumerating Minimal Triangulations

-Algorithm~\ref{alg:BBExtend} receives as input a graph $g$ and a set $\varphi$ of pairwise-parallel minimal separators.
+\algname{Extend} takes as input a graph $g$ and a set $\varphi$ of pairwise-parallel minimal separators.
 It then proceeds by saturating the separators in $\varphi$, resulting in $g_{[\varphi]}$.
-At this stage it will pass $g_{[\varphi]}$ to the triangulation heuristic $\trihrs$.
-We note that $\trihrs$ does not have to result in a minimal triangulation.
-It can involve, for example, a procedure which constructs a tree decomposition, from which a triangulation can be extracted (Proposition~\ref{proposition:sat}).
+At this stage it passes $g_{[\varphi]}$ to the triangulation heuristic $\trihrs$.
+We note that $\trihrs$ does not have to produce a minimal triangulation.
+This is important since it allows us to incorporate \emph{any} method for triangulation or tree decomposition.
+(We discuss in detail the translation between triangulations and tree decompositions in Section~\ref{sec:proper}.)

-Transforming a non-minimal triangulation to one that is minimal, by removing \e{fill} edges, is called the \e{minimal triangulation sandwich problem}~\cite{Heggernes2006297}.
-Various polynomial-time algorithms for this problem exist for this problem~\cite{Dahlhaus1997,DBLP:journals/siammax/Peyton01}, and these were reported to perform well in practice~\cite{Blair2001125}.
+The problem of transforming a non-minimal triangulation into a minimal one is called the \e{minimal triangulation sandwich problem}~\cite{Heggernes2006297}.
+Various polynomial-time algorithms for this problem exist~\cite{Dahlhaus1997,DBLP:journals/siammax/Peyton01}, and these were reported to perform well in practice~\cite{Blair2001125}.

-So, at this stage we have a minimal triangulation $g_t$ of $g_{[\varphi]}$.
-Theorem~\ref{thm:HeggernesSaturation} shows that $g_t$ is also a minimal triangulation of $g$.
-Lemma~\ref{lemma:Extension} shows that the set of minimal separators of $g_t$ contains $\varphi$.
-Finally, we can apply the algorithm of Kumar~\cite{Kumar1998155} to extract the minimal separators of the (chordal) graph $g_t$, in linear time.
+So, at this stage we have a minimal triangulation $h$ of $g_{[\varphi]}$.
+Theorem~\ref{thm:HeggernesSaturation} (that we give in the next section) shows that $h$ is also a minimal triangulation of $g$.
+Lemma~\ref{lemma:Extension} (also in the next section) shows that the set of minimal separators of $h$ contains $\varphi$, which is essential as we need to \e{extend} $\varphi$.
+Finally, we can apply the algorithm of Kumar~\cite{Kumar1998155} to extract the minimal separators of the (chordal) graph $h$ in linear time.